All Products

 Description

-Click Select File to upload the data file.
-Only .txt and .csv files are supported.
-The file size cannot exceed 10 MB.
+Click Select file to upload the data file you want to import.
+Only .txt and .csv files up to 10 MB are supported.

-Select the character set encoding of the uploaded data file.
-Supported character sets include UTF-8 (without BOM), UTF-8 (with BOM), GBK, Big5, GB2312, ASCII, and UTF-16.
+Select the character encoding of the uploaded data file.
+Supported encodings include UTF-8 (without BOM), UTF-8 (with BOM), GBK, Big5, GB2312, ASCII, and UTF-16.

 4. Click Next.

-5. On the Import Data step, configure the field mapping for the table.
+5. In the Import Data step, configure the field mapping.

 • Mapping:

-6. Click Start Import to import the data into the table.
+6. Click Start Import to begin the import process.

 Edit an offline physical table

-After you submit an offline physical table, you can edit it.
+After you submit an offline physical table, you can edit its properties.

-1. In the table list, click the destination offline physical table.
+1. In the table management list, click the target offline physical table.
 You can search for the table by its name.

 2. On the table details page, click Edit to open the Edit Physical Table page.

-The editable parameters vary based on the storage format, as shown in the following tables.
+Editable parameters vary by storage format, as shown below.

 Tab